-The Ontario Provincial Police estimate that between $15 and $20 million worth of heavy construction equipment is stolen in the province each year.
-Add to that the cost of looted materials and tools, damage to equipment and premises caused during thefts and the losses from business interruption, it is obvious that construction site theft is a serious and costly issue.
+According to Ontario Provincial Police, between $15-20 million worth of heavy construction equipment is stolen in the province each year.
+Add the cost of looted materials and tools, damage to equipment and premises and losses from business interruption, construction site theft is a serious and costly issue.
+Protect your job site with a plan to prevent construction site theft.

 10 Ways to Prevent Theft:

-- LOCK AWAY TOOLS AND MATERIALS – at the end of the work day, make sure all materials and tools are securely locked away in a storage container, locked job site trailer or locking tool box, and be sure to invest in good locks.
+LOCK AWAY TOOLS AND MATERIALS – Make sure all materials and tools are securely locked away in a storage container, locked job site trailer or locking tool box, and invest in good locks.

-If a theft does occur, be sure to report it to the police promptly, as your theft may be part of a pattern.
+Report any thefts to police promptly, as your theft may be part of a pattern.
 Whether you have property coverage, contractor’s equipment insurance or builder’s risk insurance, make sure you know what your insurance covers and what it doesn’t.

 No job site is completely safe from determined thieves.
-But the more steps you take to prevent theft at your site, the more likely the thieves will set their sights elsewhere.
+But the more steps you take to prevent construction site theft, the more likely the thieves will set their sights elsewhere.

 Read more: